ankitkpandey1/flyby/README.md

 All of the above are supported by Flyby.
 1. Enqueue any operation by enqueue(queue name, task: payload)
 2. Map task with some function.
-3. Task will pick up (FIFO) from queue (as given in queue name) and process the payload.
+3. Task will get picked up (FIFO) from queue (as given in queue name) and process the payload.
 4. Queues will get created, appended and deleted (if empty), all handled by flyby runtime.